Brewers vs. Cubs MLB Betting Odds, Trends & Prediction

 Wrigley Field, Chicago, IL

-As of this writing, our MLB Public Betting Page shows that 71% of bets are on the Cubs’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 60% of bets are on the Brewers’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Brewers vs. Cubs MLB Betting Trends